DinoChiesa/Apigee-Secret-Manager-Example/README.md

 The setup script sets up the following:
  - a Service account for this example
  - An example API proxy that runs with the identity of that service account
+ - A secret, a simple string, in Google Cloud secret manager, in the same project.
- - A secret in Google Cloud secret manager, in the same project.
+ - A second secret, an RSA Private key, in Google Cloud secret manager, in the same project.

 This will take a few moments.
 When it completes, you will see this kind of output: